v2rayA/v2raya.github.io/content/en/docs/prologue/installation/podman.md

 Go to: [Create container](#create-container)
 {{% /notice %}}

-SELinux tends to block some v2rayA actions, causing transparent proxy to faild to setup.
+SELinux tends to block some v2rayA actions, causing transparent proxy to fail to setup.

 {{% notice warning %}}
 Security warning: Make sure no other user privilege process have write access to the current working directory.